Ania Pieroni

-Ania Pieroni is a former Italian actress, known for The House by the Cemetery (1981), Tenebrae (1982) and Inferno (1980).
+Ania Pieroni (born 28 February 1957) is an Italian former actress, who is best known for The House by the Cemetery (1981), Tenebrae (1982) and Inferno (1980).

+Early life

+Pieroni was born on 28 February 1957 in Rome to a bourgeois upper-middle-class family.
+Her paternal grandfather was the mayor of Pescara, while her maternal grandfather was a German architect.
+Her father was a Knight of Malta, a pilot who as a hobby traded American cars.
+She attended primary and secondary Catholic schools, and later graduated high school in Rome.
+On the advice of her father, who was in favor of a diplomatic career, Pieroni began attending a faculty of political sciences.

 Film career

 Pieroni started her film career by taking a small part in the 1978 Alberto Lattuada film Stay as You Are.
 She also starred as a mysterious music student in the 1980 horror film Inferno by Dario Argento, and worked with him again playing a shoplifter in Tenebrae two years later.
 Her most famous role however was in the 1981 Lucio Fulci film The House by the Cemetery as the ill-fated babysitter Ann.
 Her last film was Fracchia contro Dracula, released in 1985.

-Pieroni was offered to reprise the role of Mater Lachrymarum in Argento's 2007 film The Mother of Tears, but turned it down.
+Pieroni was offered to reprise the role of Mater Lachrymarum in Argento's 2007 film Mother of Tears, but turned it down.
 From 1985 to 1991, she was the director for a local TV station called GBR.

+Personal life

+In the 1980s, Pieroni lived in Milan, and at that time was engaged to Count Roberto Gancia.
+However, the Gancia-Pieroni engagement fell apart after she met and got romantically involved with Bettino Craxi, the secretary of the Italian Socialist Party (PSI).
+In 1991, Pieroni ended her affair with Craxi and became involved with Osman Mancini, a journalist from GBR (the private TV channel Pieroni was heading at the time).
+When Craxi got involved in the Mani pulite scandal, he took refuge in Tunisia.
+Pieroni is recognized for being the only one of those who were involved not to "hide".
+On 19 September 2001, Pieroni married Neapolitan industrialist and steel mogul Gennaro Moccia.
+Pieroni returned to public life when she helped and participated in the election campaign for Silvio Berlusconi's party, Forza Italia.